Introduction

 Background

 Within a few years, the ECSC was so successful that member states decided to further integrate their economies.
-In 1957, envisioning an "ever closer union," the Treaties of Rome were signed creating the European Economic Community (EEC) and the European Atomic Energy Community (Euratom), eliminating trade barriers among the six member states to create a common market.
+In 1957, envisioning an "ever closer union," the Treaties of Rome created the European Economic Community (EEC) and the European Atomic Energy Community (Euratom), which eliminated trade barriers among the six member states to create a common market.
 In 1967, the institutions of all three communities were formally merged into the European Community (EC), creating a single Commission, a single Council of Ministers, and a legislative body known today as the European Parliament.
-Members of the European Parliament were initially selected by national parliaments, but in 1979 the first direct elections were undertaken and have been held every five years since.
+Members of the European Parliament were initially selected by national parliaments, but direct elections began in 1979 and have been held every five years since.

-In 1973, the first enlargement of the EC took place with the addition of Denmark, Ireland, and the UK.
-The 1980s saw further membership expansion with Greece joining in 1981 and Spain and Portugal in 1986.
-The 1992 Treaty of Maastricht laid the basis for further cooperation in the fields of foreign and defense policy, judicial and internal affairs, and the creation of an economic and monetary union - including a common currency.
+In 1973, the first enlargement of the EC added Denmark, Ireland, and the UK.
+The 1980s saw further membership expansion, with Greece joining in 1981 and Spain and Portugal in 1986.
+The 1992 Treaty of Maastricht laid the basis for further cooperation in foreign and defense policy and judicial and internal affairs, as well as the creation of an economic and monetary union -- including a common currency.
 The Maastricht Treaty created the European Union (EU), at the time standing alongside the EC.
 In 1995, Austria, Finland, and Sweden joined the EU/EC, raising the total number of member states to 15.
-On 1 January 1999, a new currency, the euro, was launched in world markets and became the unit of exchange for all EU member states except Denmark, Sweden, and the UK.
+On 1 January 1999, the new euro currency was launched in world markets and became the unit of exchange for all EU member states except Denmark, Sweden, and the UK.
 In 2002, citizens of the 12 participating member states began using euro banknotes and coins.

 In an effort to ensure that the EU could function efficiently with an expanded membership, the Treaty of Nice in 2000 set forth rules to streamline the size and procedures of the EU's institutions.
 An effort to establish a "Constitution for Europe," growing out of a Convention held in 2002-2003, foundered when it was rejected in referenda in France and the Netherlands in 2005.
-A subsequent effort in 2007 incorporated many of the features of the rejected draft Constitutional Treaty, while also making a number of substantive as well as symbolic changes.
+A subsequent effort in 2007 incorporated many features of the rejected draft Constitutional Treaty, while also making a number of substantive as well as symbolic changes.
 The new treaty, referred to as the Treaty of Lisbon, sought to amend existing treaties rather than replace them.
-The treaty was approved at a conference of member states held in Lisbon in December 2007, after which the process of national ratifications began.
-After all member states ratified, the Lisbon Treaty came into force on 1 December 2009, and the EU officially replaced and succeeded the EC.
+The treaty was approved at a conference of member states, and after all member states ratified, the Lisbon Treaty came into force on 1 December 2009, at which point the EU officially replaced and succeeded the EC.

 Visit the Definitions and Notes page to view a description of each topic.